pallavisurana1/Ct-Mark-Mut/README.md

 3. Choose one or more species from the check-box options to display mutations for the selected species.

-4. Set the number of pages you want to fetch from COSMIC.
-The number of mutations displayed will depend on the page limit.

-5. Click the "Show me the mutations in the cell type markers" button to fetch mutations in the selected marker genes.
+4. Click the "Retrieve mutations" button to fetch mutations in the selected marker genes.

-6. The app will display a table of the selected marker genes from PanglaoDB, followed by a table of mutations in the marker genes from COSMIC.
+6. The app will display plots for Amino Acid and CDS region mutations in the data followed by optional viewing and downloading of tables.

-7. You can also download the tables by clicking the "Download Table" button.
+7. You can also download the tables by clicking the "Download Table" button once "View..." is clicked on.

-8. Finally, a summary plot of the mutation burden is displayed at the bottom of the page.

 ### Requirements

 The app requires the following R packages:

 -   httr
 -   jsonlite
 -   dplyr
 -   data.table
+-   readr
 -   shiny
+-   shinyjs
 -   DT
 -   tidyr
 -   janitor
 -   scales
 -   ggplot2
+-   pheatmap
 -   plotly

 **To run the RShiny app from the Github repository, follow the steps below:**